Turkish Spicy Lentil and Bulgur Soup with Dried Mint and Red Pepper (Ezogelin Çorbası)

 This post is all about the carrot-ginger-miso appetizer salad you find ubiquitously in Japanese restaurants.
 I never thought of making it myself until I saw it on Smitten Kitchen, who proclaimed it to be the best salad after adapting it from Gwyneth Paltrow’s GOOP.com.
 Whiz together a couple of ingredients in your food processor or blender and you have a silky, spicy, creamy, zesty and salty dressing in one.
 Use it to top lettuce and avocado for a wholesome, delicious, complex veggie treat prior to your main meal.

-This is my submission to this month’s Veggie/Fruit A Month featuring avocados, to this month’s Vegetable Marathon featuring carrots as well as to Deb for this week’s Souper Sundays (which also includes salads).
+This is my submission to this month’s Veggie/Fruit A Month featuring avocados, to this week’s Weekend Wellness, to this month’s Vegetable Marathon featuring carrots as well as to Deb for this week’s Souper Sundays (which also includes salads).

 Other than cooking/baking/eating, another one of my new passions is cycling.
 A year ago I was using my 19-year old mountain bike (it looks like this one on Craigslist) for commuting to work.
 A year later, after saving my money from a lack of bus passes, I purchased a snazzy road/hybrid and I have been flying ever since.
 A nice, light bike makes a complete difference and I went from enduring cycling to really enjoying it.